boltops-tools/lono/docs/_includes/configsets/cfn-init.md

 ## UserData cfn-init

-You can make sure configsets are applied by calling the cfn-init script in the UserData script.
-The UserData script runs when EC2 instances are launched.
+You can make sure configsets are applied when instances are launched by calling the `cfn-init` script in UserData.
 Here's an example UserData script.

 ```bash
 #!/bin/bash